FAQ for Students & Parents

 I’ve never traveled.
 Is this okay?

 Absolutely.
-Many of our students have never been abroad before.
+Many of our students have never traveled abroad.
 That’s a great reason to choose LeadAbroad since we will support you and your family from the time you express interest until the moment you return home after your program.
 We also staff our programs in order to be sure you are able to navigate the complexities of travel and take advantage of every moment abroad.

 I don’t know anyone going abroad.
 What should I do?

-This is most students’ #1 concern before going abroad and then ends up being their favorite aspect about LeadAbroad.
+This is often students’ number one concern before going abroad – and then ends up being their favorite aspect about LeadAbroad.
 We are committed to creating community between the students who join us from universities across the states.
 You are going to meet so many amazing friends on our program.
+We take our unique roommate matching process seriously and playfully call it our “bridesmaid’s matrix.”
 We plan a ton of activities to build community both on campus and abroad.
 Join the program Facebook group, post on Instagram that you are going and join us at events and you will have so many new friends before you know it.

 How do I apply for a LeadAbroad program?